BloomBooks/bloom-player/README.md

 This project, _bloom-player_, lets users view and interact with [Bloom](https://bloomlibrary.org) books in any browser.

-Specifically, the books must be in _BloomPub_ format (.bloompub or .bloomd, which are zipped Bloom Digital books).

-The Bloom project uses _bloom-player_ is used in the following places:
+The Bloom project uses _bloom-player_ in the following places:

 -   In [Bloom Editor](https://github.com/bloombooks/bloomdesktop) / Publish / Bloom Reader tab, for previewing what the book will look like on a device.
--   In [Bloom Reader](https://github.com/bloombooks/bloomreader) itself (starting with BR version 2.0)
+-   In the [Bloom Reader](https://github.com/bloombooks/bloomreader) Android app
 -   On [BloomLibrary.org](https://bloomlibrary.org)
 -   In [BloomPUB Viewer](https://github.com/bloombooks/bloompub-viewer)
+-   In Android and IOS apps created with Reading App Builder

 # Using bloom-player in a website